 You may see pictures elsewhere of a hunter holding the Nikon Arrow in his hand.
 Since it measures just 3.6 inches by 2.9 inches, it fits very nicely in your palm.
 In fact, unless you have really tiny hands, your palm is very likely bigger than the whole device.
 If it weren’t 1.5 inches thick, you could wrap your fingers all the way around it.
 Maybe someone with extra large hands could even do so.

-Since it’s so small, it weighs just over 10 ounces.
+Since it’s so small, the Nikon Arrow weighs just over 10 ounces.
 It’s a good thing it comes with a lanyard, or you might drop it and never realize it was gone.

 The optics inside do give you a magnification of 4 times (4x) real life.
 There is no zoom power on this model though.
 The 20 millimeter objective lens probably won’t let in enough light to make this very useful past dusk.
 This is mainly a daylight hours device.

-You do get a 9-volt CR2 battery with your purchase.
+You do get a 9-volt CR2 battery with your purchase of a Nikon Arrow.
 It’s not rechargeable, but these are common batteries that are easy to find online or in the store.
 How long your battery lasts will depend on how much you use the rangefinder, especially how often you employ the continuous measurement feature, which can last up to 8 seconds at a crack.

 Eye relief is just over 20 millimeters.
 That’s about ¾ of an inch.
 So you don’t have to plaster you eye right up against the eyepiece lens to check out your target.
 That’s especially useful since, as I mentioned just above, the whole unit tucks neatly into your palm.
 You can rest your eye socket against your thumb and forefinger and still see through the lenses easily.